Error063/artemis/readme.md

 + Crossbeats Rev
     + All versions + omnimix

-+ Maimai
++ maimai DX
-    + All versions up to Universe Plus
+    + All versions up to Festival

 + Hatsune Miku Arcade
     + All versions